Arthur-Dewes/Arthur-Dewes/README.md

 ###

 <p align="left">This is my GitHub.
-Here, I share the code for projects I consider most important.
+Here, I share the code and projects I consider most important.
 Welcome!</p>

 ###